trunk-io/docs/merge/graph/impacted-targets.md

 ## Generating Impacted Targets

 The repo using the MergeGraph is required to generate impacted targets for every pull request.
 Some build systems (e.g. Bazel, Buck, Gradle, Turborepo, ...) define targets, which can be uploaded to the MergeGraph.
-Alternatively, a glob-based pattern approach could be used, where files map to a particular pattern (e.g. files in `src/backend` upload the `backend` target.)
-These impacted targets should be generated and uploaded to Trunk for every PR.
+Alternatively, a glob-based pattern approach could be used, where filepaths map to a targert (e.g. files in `src/backend` upload the `backend` target.)

-We offer currently offer some out of the box CI solutions for uploading impacted targets based on the flavor of your repo: see the examples below.
+We offer out of the box CI solutions for uploading impacted targets based on the flavor of your repo (see below).
 If none of the solutions work, please let us know at our [Slack](https://slack.trunk.io); we are happy to help build out something for your use case.
 Alternatively, we are accepting contributions to our [open-sourced repository](https://github.com/trunk-io/merge-action).

 ### Custom Impacted Targets